Chapter 1: Sold Into Prison

 Who knew at the time little six-year-old Tanya was one-hundred-percent correct.
 It's been ten years and we were definitely "the best of friends."

-The dining room was filled with about two hundred kids all dressed alike.
+The dining room was filled with about a few hundred kids all dressed alike.
 Everyone was chatting quietly and waiting for their breakfast to arrive.

 "Did you have any tests yesterday?"
 Tanya asked me, curious.